olzhaszz/Job-Skills-Analysis/README.md

 ## Author

-Built by [your name] as a data analysis project.
-Feedback welcome — open an issue or connect on [LinkedIn].
+Built by olzhaszz as a data analysis project.
+Feedback welcome — open an issue or connect on https://www.linkedin.com/in/olzhaszz/.